 Correctly identifying and understanding device details and lifecycle status, he continues, assists plants greatly when planning the needed maintenance activities and possible modernization or field device upgrade requirements.“The benefits are really twofold: plants significantly decrease the risk of excessive downtime due to unplanned device breakdowns and at the same time knowing that their inventories match to actual field device requirements and at the same time avoid tying up significant sums of money in unnecessary inventory.”

-Moreover, as part of the installed base analysis Metso can recommend relevant activities to further increase plant availability, maximize process performance and reduce risks.
+Moreover, as part of the installed base analysis Neles can recommend relevant activities to further increase plant availability, maximize process performance and reduce risks.
 Their advice can range from simple maintenance activities on devices through to identifying obsolete products for replacement if the availability of spare parts could become an issue at a later date.
 Comments Mr. Hänninen: “our experts will assess the lifecycle status of the device and determine its criticality together with customer.
 This information is used to generate predefined action plans which indicates recommended steps and explains why they are needed.
 This ensures downtimes are kept to a minimum.”

-Mr. Karlsson continues: “after the installed base analysis, Metso provides customers recommendations for devices and spares kept in inventory.
+Mr. Karlsson continues: “after the installed base analysis, Neles provides customers recommendations for devices and spares kept in inventory.
 This usually lowers the inventory values but improves the critical spare parts coverage.
 A harmonisation plan for devices and spares is one of our key actions, it improves spare part management and enables faster reaction in urgent cases.
-Metso can also recommend device upgrades and modernisations which can lead to better productivity and profitability.”
+We can also recommend device upgrades and modernisations which can lead to better productivity and profitability.”

 Shutdowns & turnarounds

 Shutdowns are complex events requiring specialised planning and efficient execution.
 And, as many plant and maintenance managers can testify, an unexpected event can have a major effect on materials, schedules and resources.